PintorKagamine/asco-de-vida/README.md

 # asco-de-vida
-Scraper to extract posts on Asco de Vida
+A simple scraper to extract all anecdotes from http://ascodevida.com.
+Also, you may modify it to scrap all anecdotes on certain category or search-parameters.